billy-le/billyle.dev/src/content/posts/my-content-creation-in-its-infancy.md

 Who dares to start a blog in this day and age?

-As someone who fancies an easy-going lifestyle, I couldn't care less about this environment.
+As someone who fancies an easygoing lifestyle, I couldn't care less about this environment.
 The joy and calmness that result from writing are therapeutic.

 I'm mostly alone with my thoughts and equipped with a blinking cursor for the majority of my day.
 What better way could I lay out these unspoken feelings and thoughts into a post other than coding?